-Check what privileges your accounts have - accounts with administrative privileges should only be used to perform administrative tasks.
-Standard accounts should be used for general work.
-By ensuring that your staff don’t browse the web or check emails from an account with administrative privileges you cut down on the chance that an admin account will be compromised.
-This is important because an attacker with unauthorised access to an administrative account can be far more damaging than one accessing a standard user account.
+Check what privileges your accounts have.
+Accounts with administrative privileges should only be used to perform administrative tasks, and standard accounts should be used for general work.
+By ensuring that your staff don’t browse the web or check emails from an account with administrative privileges, you cut down on the chance that an admin account will be compromised.
+This is important because an attacker gaining unauthorised access to an administrative account can be far more damaging than one accessing a standard user account.

 Cyber Essentials Certification requires that you control access to your data through user accounts, that administration privileges are only given to those that need them, and that what an administrator can do with those accounts is controlled.

 This applies to: Desktop computers, laptop computers, tablets, mobile phones, and email, web, and application servers

 Ensure user accounts:

 - Provide access to only those applications, computers, and networks actually required for the user to perform their role

 Every active user account in your organisation facilitates access to devices, applications, and sensitive business information.
 By ensuring that only authorised individuals have user accounts, and that they are granted only as much access as they need to perform their role, you reduce the risk of information being stolen or damaged.

 Compared to normal user accounts, accounts with special access privileges have enhanced access to devices, applications, and information.
 When such accounts are compromised, their greater freedoms can be exploited to facilitate large-scale corruption of information, disruption to business processes, and unauthorised access to other devices in the organisation.